borisdev/resume/resume.md

 - I coached a data engineer to guide the data scientists into a new microservice development pattern.
-- I explained to management the technical vision behind how the microservice architecture using whiteboard diagrams.
-- I explained to management the human vision behind how the microservice architecture saving the data scientists from toil.
+- I explained to management the technical and human vision behind how the microservice architecture.

 Supported data scientists to reduce their toil